 Do What You Love

 The staff of RTKids treats every day as an opportunity to do something incredible.
-RTKids is currently hiring a Grants Manager and Summer Interns.
-Teaching artists are welcome to submit resumes for future consideration.
+The application period for Summer 2017 Internships closed on March 15th.
+Teaching artists are welcome to submit résumés for future consideration.
 Read below for more information on each!

 RTKids has no current openings for permanent teaching artists.
-However, we accept resumes on a rolling basis for consideration at a later date in teaching dance, drama, voice, or a combination of all three.
-Strong resumes include those with professional training and experience in their craft along with significant work with children.
+However, we accept résumés on a rolling basis for consideration at a later date in teaching dance, drama, voice, or a combination of all three.
+Strong résumés include professional training and experience in their craft along with significant work with children.

 RTKids employs a staff of full-time teaching artists as well as part-time, freelance artists.
-Given the high standards that we strive to maintain in our programs, teaching artist hiring is a highly competitive, thoughtful, and multi-step process.
+Given the high standards that we maintain in our programs, teaching artist hiring is a highly competitive, thoughtful, and multi-step process.

 Résumés are first reviewed by RTKids senior staff.
-From those résumés, each semester, we invite a handful of teaching artists to view RTKids classes during an Open House Week.
-This allows each artist to become acquainted with the RTKids style and format, and also gives our staff the chance to become acquainted with each applicant.
+From those résumés, each semester, we invite select teaching artists to view RTKids classes during an Open House Week.
+This allows artists to acquaint themselves with the RTKids style and format, and also gives our staff the chance to become acquainted with each applicant.
 After the initial meeting, artists may be contacted to visit a second or third class.
 Applicants are encouraged, at this point, to participate in the workshops and ask questions.

-By the end of the school year, a few applicants are asked to take part in RTKids’ teaching artist training.
-Then, prospective teaching artists are placed on a roster of possible part-time, freelance workers for upcoming projects and activities.
+By the end of the school year, we ask a few applicants to take part in RTKids’ teaching artist training.
+We then place prospective teaching artists on a roster of possible part-time, freelance workers for upcoming projects and activities.
 Work is not guaranteed after participation in training.
 We consider artists for full-time employment after they have participated in part-time work or an apprenticeship period, artists are considered for full-time employment.

 Given a more immediate need for a teaching artist, RTKids will post openings here, as well as on popular arts employment pages like Playbill, ARTSEARCH, and NYFA.
 In this case, the process is typically more direct, with an interview, class visit, and demonstration of teaching skills.